benny-dreamly/mow/worlds/generic/docs/mac_en.md

 5. If you would like to generate Enemized seeds for ALTTP locally (not on the website), you may need the EnemizerCLI from its [Github releases page](https://github.com/Ijwu/Enemizer/releases).
 6. An Emulator of your choosing for games that need an emulator.
 For SNES games, I recommend RetroArch, entirely because it was the easiest for me to setup on macOS.
 It can be downloaded at the [RetroArch downloads page](https://www.retroarch.com/?page=platforms)
 ## Extracting the MultiworldGG Directory
-1. Double click on the MultiworldGG source code zip file to extract the files to an MultiworldGG directory.
+1. Double click on the MultiworldGG source code zip file to extract the files to a MultiworldGG directory.
 2. Move this MultiworldGG directory out of your downloads directory.
 3. Open terminal and navigate to your MultiworldGG directory.
 ## Setting up a Virtual Environment